 Treatment of essential tremor

 There is no cure for essential tremor.
 Treatment aims to suppress the involuntary movements.
 To identify the best treatment, you should consult with a Neurologist.
 Treatments can include:

 - avoidance of known triggers, such as alcohol or caffeine

-- some drugs used to treat other medical conditions, such as heart disease (beta blockers) and epilepsy (anticonvulsants).
-These drugs have been helpful in some cases
+- some medications used to treat other medical conditions, such as heart disease (beta blockers) and epilepsy (anticonvulsants) – these medications have been helpful in some cases

 - other medications, including tranquillisers